Light therapy

 When to use light therapy?

-In general, the first effects are observed from the first week of treatment but very often, 4 weeks are necessary to observe measurable biological changes.
+Generally speaking, the first effects are observed from the first week of treatment but very often, 4 weeks are necessary to observe measurable biological changes.

 How to position a light therapy lamp?